Hunt Ball: Gold Cup hopeful is racing's most improved horse

 Because this legend's just begun...

-The plan is for Saturday's Paddy Power Gold Cup at Cheltenham (he's second favourite) to be a launch-pad for assaults on the season's two biggest pots, the King George VI Chase and then the Cheltenham Gold Cup itself.
+The plan is for the Paddy Power Gold Cup at Cheltenham (he's 2nd favourite) to be launch-pad for assaults on the season's two biggest pots, the King George V1 Chase and then the Cheltenham Gold Cup itself.

-Completing the treble would net a seven-figure payout from bookmakers, says Knott.
+Completing the treble would net a 7-figure payout from bookmakers says Knott.

-And all this from a horse, one of just a dozen trained down a potholed lane in rural Somerset by ex-jockey Keiran Burke, which only won for the first time, a lowly handicap chase at Folkestone, in 2011.
+And all this from a horse, one of barely a dozen trained down a potholed lane in rural Somerset by ex-jockey Keiran Burke, 26, which only won for the first time, a lowly handicap chase at Folkestone, in 2011.

 Hunt Ball's jockey Nick Scholfield has such a sunny disposition that he's nicknamed 'Smiler', but mere mention of the horse, on which he won a first Festival race, quickly transforms the smile to the broadest of grins.